forestbiotech-lab/miRPursuit/README.md

     <ul>Step 4: Mircat</ul>
     <ul>Step 5: PareSnip</ul>
   </ul>
-  <ul>-t|--template Set the program to begin in lcmode instead of fs mode.
+  <ul>--lc Set the program to begin in lcmode instead of fs mode.
 The preceading substring from the lib num (Pattern) Template + Lib num mas identify only one file in the inserts_dir
   </ul>
+  <ul>--fasta Set the program to start using fasta files.
+As an argument supply the file name that identifies the series to be used.
+Ex: Lib_1.fa, Lib_2.fa, .. --> argument should be Lib_</ul>
+  <ul>--fastq Set the program to start using fastq files.
+As an argument supply the file name that identifies the series to be used.
+Ex: Lib_1.fq, Lib_2.fq, .. --> argument should be Lib_  </ul
 </ul>
 <ul>Outputs:
   <ul>mirbase hits</ul>